FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 The repurposing of the Troy Studios loan during 2022 has allowed the Council to leverage

-further national funding to agree a €20m works programme to address voids and dereliction--- 6
+further national funding to agree a €20m works programme to address voids and dereliction
+---
+6

 within our Social Housing Stock.
 The Draft Budget also includes resource increases in the